aikrom/anonym-chat/README.md

 ## Notes from author

 - I'm not good at writing JSDoc comments
-- My English isn't perfect, so there me be mistakes
+- My English isn't perfect, so there maybe mistakes